sgmurphy/wordpress-plugins/image-sizes/readme.txt

 #### 🌟 Detect Large Images

 Find and compress oversized images, or delete them entirely to get back valuable server space.
-It's a great way to improve user experience by speeding up your site's loading time and streamlining media files directly on the WordPress dashboard.
+It’s a great way to improve user experience by speeding up your site’s loading time and streamlining media files directly on the WordPress dashboard.

 #### 🌟 Detect Unused Images

 Find unused images on WordPress and delete them using ThumbPress to free up valuable server space.
-Keep your digital space tidy and optimize our site's loading time with our comprehensive WordPress image management solution.
+Keep your digital space tidy and optimize our site’s loading time with our comprehensive WordPress image management solution.

 #### 🌟 Compress Images

 Optimize and reduce your image size by compressing them directly from the dashboard using ThumbPress.
-Our built-in image compressor tailors images to meet your site's specific demands without compromising on file or visual quality.
+Our built-in image compressor tailors images to meet your site’s specific demands without compromising on file or visual quality.

 #### 🌟 Replace Image with New Version

-Update your website's images to newer versions without altering their existing links to ensure your content remains fresh and up-to-date.
-It's the perfect solution for maintaining visual relevance without the hassle of manual link updates.
+Update your website’s images to newer versions without altering their existing links to ensure your content remains fresh and up-to-date.
+It’s the perfect solution for maintaining visual relevance without the hassle of manual link updates.

 #### 🌟 Image Editor

-Highlight the finest aspects of your images with ThumbPress's array of filters and adjustments.
+Highlight the finest aspects of your images with ThumbPress’s array of filters and adjustments.
 From adjusting brightness and contrast to applying artistic filters, this feature allows you to present your visuals in the most captivating way possible.

 ### Notes